 ICAM was founded by Henry McCann, DAOM, LAc, Dipl OM (馬爾博 中醫博士).
 Dr. McCann is a licensed acupuncturist and nationally certified diplomate in Oriental medicine (NCCAOM) who is currently in private practice in Madison, NJ.

 Dr. McCann finished a BA and BM at Oberlin College following which he studied at the University of the Ryukyus in Okinawa, Japan as a Fulbright fellow.
 He then studied at the oldest college of Oriental Medicine in the United States, the New England School of Acupuncture.
 In an effort to further his own clinical training he completed his doctoral degree at the Oregon College of Oriental Medicine; as part of that degree he interned in the gynecology department of the Chengdu University of Chinese Medicine (Sichuan, China).
-He completed a certificate in Japanese Psychology with the ToDo Institute in Vermont.
+He completed a certificate in Japanese Psychology with the ToDo Institute in Vermont, and coursework at the PhD level through Nanjing University of Chinese Medicine in China.